We inspire and assist Jews to embrace plant-based diets as an expression of Jewish values.

 Rabbi Katy Allen

 Rabbi Allen, of Wayland, Massachusetts, is the spiritual leader of Ma'yan Tikvah, which holds outdoor Shabbat and holiday services.
-She also serves as a staff chaplain at the Brigham and Women’s Hospital in Boston.
+She is also the co-founder and president pro-tem of the Jewish Climate Action Network.

 Rabbi Boris Dolin

-A graduate of the Reconstructionist Rabbinical College and the Jewish Theological Seminary, Rabbi Dolin serves as the associate rabbi at Temple Beth Israel in Eugene, OR.
+A graduate of the Reconstructionist Rabbinical College and the Jewish Theological Seminary, Rabbi Dolin serves as the rabbi of Congregation Dorshei Emet in Hampstead, Quebec.
 He is an avid runner and is a strong advocate of Jewish veganism.

 Rabbi Robert Judd

-Robert Judd, known to his congregation as “Rabbi Bob,” is the rabbi of Kol Ami, a Conservative synagogue in Tampa, FL.
+Robert Judd, known to his congregation as “Rabbi Bob,” is the rabbi of B'nai Shalom Congregation in Huntington, WV.
 Before obtaining his Master’s from the Ziegler School of Rabbinic Studies, he completed coursework for a doctorate in English and American Literature at the University of Tulsa.

 Rabbi Andy Kastner